antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

 This text is approaching stability, yet remains under active, albeit intermittent, revision.
-The current public version of the text will remain stable for the remainder of 2021, as it is being used as a textbook in our *Introduction to Logic* courses.
+The current public version of the text should remain broadly stable for the remainder of 2021, as it is being used as a textbook in our *Introduction to Logic* courses.

 I welcome comments, notification of errors and typos, and any new ideas: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
 I will update this readme with a list of issues and proposed changes.
 But I will not push changes until the course is over.

-The following list contains current issues and proposed revisions arranged by chapter:
+The following list contains current issues and proposed revisions arranged by chapter, most as rather cryptic notes to myself.
+Most chapters and sections from chapter 4 onwards also have additional practice problems to be included.

 * Chapter 1 (`forallx-adl-what.tex`)
 * Chapter 2 (`forallx-adl-tfl.tex`)
 * Chapter 3 (`forallx-adl-truthtables.tex`)
 * Chapter 4 (`forallx-adl-fol.tex`)
 	+ §17
-		+ need to explicitly introduce convention that $Axyz$ puts the n-th variable following predicate in the n-th gap.
 		+ justify same term in two gaps to account for validity of: 'Amy is self-interested, therefore Amy is interested in someone'.
-		+ more on the `with respect to` or `parasitic on` of wider/narrowe scope quantifiers
+		+ more on the 'with respect to' or 'parasitic on' of wider/narrower scope quantifiers
-		+ `If a man likes pastries, he eats them.`
+		+ 'If a man likes pastries, he eats them.'
 	- §18
 		+ more practice exercises – pure numerical quantification, perhaps from edl textbook or logic manual?
 		+ a discussion of how identity, innocuous enough in itself, greatly enriches the expressive power of Quantifier.